-Before class, prepare some blank name tags (stickers or pin-on tags) and some cards, each with a student's name written on clearly - students will use them to copy their names onto their name tags.
-Sit down with your students and lay out the name cards in front of you.
-Pick up each card and encourage the student to recognize his/her name.
+have each student's name written in dots or dashes in lower-case letters on the tags.
+Sit down with your students and lay out the name tags in front of you.
+Pick up each tag and encourage the student to recognize his/her name.
 Do this for everyone.

-Finally, have everyone take out a crayon or pencil and copy their name on their tags and stick them on.
+Finally, have everyone take out a pencil and trace their name on their tags and stick them on.